Columbia Fireflies Game Notes vs Fayetteville

 FRANKIE CURVEBALL: Kansas City's 2021 first-round pick has started a pair of scoreless outings for the Fireflies in 2023, fanning 20 hitters in 11 innings while holding opponents to a .111 average.
 Mozzicato set a franchise record with 13 strikeouts in a single game Tuesday, breaking the previous record of 11 held by Tony Dibrell since April 26, 2018.

-HISTORY IN THE HOLY CITY: Friday, the Fireflies punched out a franchise-record 20 Charleston RiverDogs hitters across nine innings.
-It's a feat that has only been matched nine times in the Majors and it unseats the previous Fireflies record of 18, which was set May 5, 2021.
-In that contest vs Augusta, the Fireflies got 18 punchouts in eight innings, with Adrian Alcantara and Cruz Noriega both setting aside six, Emilio Marquez sitting down three, Nathan Webb a pair and Patrick Smith one hitter.
-Friday, it was David Sandlin setting the tone for nine across five innings, then Steven Zobac punched out all six hitters he faced before Samuel Valerio wrung up a pair in an inning and Eduardo Herrera closed the door with three in the ninth.

-STERLING STARTERS: Through the first eight games, Columbia's starting pitchers have been outstanding, allowing only 10 earned runs in 42.1 innings of work (2.13 ERA).
+STERLING STARTERS: Through the first 11 games, Columbia's starting pitchers have been outstanding, allowing only 13 earned runs in 50.1 innings of work (2.32 ERA).
 The run includes 12.1 consecutive scoreless innings from Frank Mozzicato, Shane Panzini and David Sandlin from Tuesday-Thursday.
 Mozzicato earned Columbia's first quality start of the season Tuesday, April 18 against Fayetteville.
-They've also punched out a combined 60 opposing hitters.
-The bullpen's journey has been a bit more rocky, allowing 21 earned runs in their first 33.2 innings (5.61 ERA).
+They've also punched out a combined 63 opposing hitters.

-FIRST ONE FOR McMILLON: In his third season with the Columbia Fireflies, last night, John McMillon came into game two of the doubleheader with a one run lead in the bottom of the seventh and closed out the game for his first professional save.
-It was the reliever's 41st appearance in professional baseball.
-This season he has worked two innings, striking out five hitters without ceding a run.
+BEST FANS IN THE LEAGUE: Last night, the Fireflies had the top attendance in Class-A and High-A baseball.
+There were 30 games played amongst the Carolina, Florida State, California, Midwest, South Atlantic and Northwest Leagues and the Fireflies and Segra Park had the most fans in attendance.

 • Discuss this story on the Carolina League message board...